Lenno313/EA-Sports-FUT-23---Player-Tracker/README.md

 ![rating-page](rating-page.png "Rating prices")

-As I explained before with the individual players, I create a CSV File with the current prices and also create a history file to see the trend of the price over time.
+As I explained before with the individual players, firstly I create a CSV file with the ratings to check.
+Then the script creates a CSV File with the current prices and also a history file to see the trend of the price over time.
 But in this case, I chose some different columns:
 - Date
 - Time
 - Lowest